A story of determination

 Noelle Lambert is a para-athlete and founder of The Born to Run Foundation.
 Noelle lost her left leg in a moped accident in 2016 during a summer trip to Martha’s Vineyard.
 At the time, she was a student at the University of Massachusetts Lowell and played Division 1 lacrosse on UMass Lowell’s women’s lacrosse team, the Riverhawks.

 In the fall of 2019, Noelle made the team and broke the U.S. women’s record at the World Para Athletics Championship in Dubai.
-She is currently training for the 16th Summer Paralympic Games in Tokyo were postponed due to Covid, Noelle continued training to prepare herself for the return of the games in 2021.
+When the 2020 Paralympic Games in Tokyo were postponed due to Covid, Noelle continued training to prepare herself for the return of the games in 2021.
 In Tokyo, she placed 6th in the 100M and also broke her own American record.

 APPEARANCES / SPEAKING

 Noelle says her accident is the best thing that ever happened to her as she is able to help others by sharing her experience.
 She is determined to spread the message of hope, determination and perseverance through The Born to Run Foundation and through speaking opportunities.